 Exactly how much you can borrow will depend on various factors to do with your financial situation as well as, of course, the value of the property that is being put up as security.

 Firstly, the lenders would have to conduct a financial evaluation, taking into account your net income, with your regular outgoings and expenses factored in, in order to work out how much you can borrow.
 They will also look at your credit score and any loans or credit cards you currently have.

-If you are using your mortgage to purchase a property, then you will need to work out what size deposit you can pay or are required to pay up front before a mortgage lender will lend you the rest.
-The size of deposit that you are required to pay will depend on your financial situation and credit history.
-The difference between the amount borrowed and the actual value of the property is known as the loan-to-value ratio, or LTV.
+If you are using your mortgage to purchase a property, then you will need to work out what size deposit you can pay or are required to pay upfront before a mortgage lender will lend you the rest.
+The size of the deposit that you are required to pay will depend on your financial situation and credit history.
+The difference between the amount borrowed and the actual value of the property is known as the loan-to-value ratio or LTV.